13,700 native trees planted in North Shore reserve destroyed to keep view - NZ Herald

 "We could get the community involved again by organising a 'Relocate the Plants Day', this would at least ensure the survival of quite a lot of young trees," she said.

-"The community were informed about the removal just after Christmas and the next thing I knew, I received a call while I was on holiday that on January 3, they were all gone."
+"The community were informed about the removal just after Christmas, then on January 3 community members informed me while I was on holiday that they had been mowed."

 Balouch said she felt gutted that the decision of the board had gone against the wishes of the community.